cybergu0ck/notes/engineering/software/programming/python/02-data-types/lists.md

   #>[0, 'Odd', 2, 'Odd', 4]
   ```

 * An example of a complex nested list comprehension.
+The outermost for loop appears furthest to the right in the list comprehension.

   ```python
   #The conventional way